Harald-U/docker-101/docs/lab5.md

 <missing>      4 months ago   /bin/sh -c #(nop) ADD file:9233f6f2237d79659…   5.59MB
 ```

 Each of the lines represents a layer in the image.
-The display here shows the base image (`FROM node:12-alpine`) at the bottom (the lines where IMAGE is missing) with the newest layer at the top.
+The display here shows the layers that are part of the base image (`FROM node:12-alpine`) at the bottom (the lines where IMAGE is missing plus IMAGE=1b156b4c3ee8) and the newest layer at the top.
 Using this, you can also quickly see the size of each layer, helping diagnose large images.

 ## Layer Caching